filipi/onde/doc/INSTALL.md

 ### Linux (Debian / Ubuntu)

-Became root user.
+Become root user.
 You will be prompted your user's password.

     sudo su -